Bill Laimbeer: Brescia (1979–1980)

-Laimbeer was drafted by the Cleveland Cavaliers in 1979, but spent his first professional season in Europe.
+Laimbeer was drafted by the Cleveland Cavaliers in 1979, but the team's hesitation in signing him to a contract led him to instead spend his first professional season in Europe.
 He played in Italy for Pinti Inox Brescia, where he averaged 21.1 points and 12.5 rebounds.

 Cleveland Cavaliers (1980–1982)

 Laimbeer returned to play for the Cavaliers in 1980.
-He was a reserve for the entire 1980-81 season and started only 4 games for the 1981–82 team.
+He was a reserve for the entire 1980–81 season and started only 4 games for the 1981–82 team.